aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ## Results

-### Distributional similarity
+### Question 1 and 2: similarity in distribution and diet

-We did not find any significant relationship between niche overlap among pairs of predator species and the phylogenetic distance between those predator species (F~1,89~=2.39, p=0.13).
-Indeed we often found predator species co-occurring in the same bromeliads (4.4 ± 2.9 predator species per plant).
+We did not find any significant relationship between habitat distribution (measured as Pianka's index of niche overlap) among predator species and the phylogenetic distance between them (Figure 1a, F~1,89~=2.39, p=0.13).
+Indeed we often found multiple predator species co-occurring in the same bromeliads (mean 4.4 ± 2.9 predator species per plant).
 This indicates that predator species all have roughly similar habitat distributions at the level of the bromeliad.
-This observational data contains more species than our other datasets: in 25 bromeliads, we found
-14 predator taxa.
-These include two groups of congeneric taxa -- _Bezzia_ sp.
-(Diptera:Ceratopogonidae) with two species and _Leptagrion_ sp.
+We found this pattern of broad overlap despite this dataset containing more more species than our other datasets, a total of 14 predator taxa in 25 bromeliads.
+We were able to sample a wide range of phylogenetic relatedness, including two groups of congenerics -- two species of _Bezzia_ sp.
+(Diptera:Ceratopogonidae) and three species of _Leptagrion_ sp.
-(Odonata:Coenagrionidae) with three species.
-There were also two groups of confamilial taxa -- three species of Tabanidae and two species of Empididae, all Diptera.
+(Odonata:Coenagrionidae).
+There were also two groups of confamilials -- three species of Tabanidae and two species of Empididae, all Diptera.
 Deeper divisions were also present: three families of Diptera are represented by a single predator species each (Dolichopodidae, Corethrellidae and
 Chironomidae) and the deepest taxonomic divide is between all insects present and the predatory leeches (Annelida:Hirudinidae).

-### Diet similarity
+More phylogenetically distant predators differed in their preference of prey species, as measured by the niche overlap index (Fig 1b, F~1,26~=19.41, p=0.00016), regression weighted by the number of prey species assayed.).
 Among the most common predator taxa (i.e. those used in our experiment, described below) the damselflies (_Leptagrion andromache_ and _Leptagrion elongatum_) showed the highest rates of prey consumption (prey consumed in 94.3% and 67.7% of trials, respectively).
-All predators showed a broadly similar diets, consuming nearly all species offered to them.
-However, more phylogenetically distant predators differed in their preference of prey species, as measured by the niche overlap index (F~1,26~=19.41, p=0.00016), regression weighted by the number of prey species assayed.)

-### Ecosystem-level effects and phylogenetic distance
+Despite the declining pattern of phylogenetic distance, the variation in predator feeding behaviour did not translate into a significant difference in the composition of prey species surviving the manipulative experiment
+(Fig 1c, F~1,4~=0.6, p=0.48)

+### Question 3: similarity in community effect

 Predators had a large effect on prey survivorship: on average all predator treatments showed XX% lower prey emerging or surviving as